 After interviewing Yvonne Slee to learn more about Romani history and culture, news.com wrote a concise report about Romanies following the hysteria concerning the "Maria" story in Greece.
 The report put things into perspective and is in these australian online papers.

 Sydney Daily Telegraph, Melbourne Herald Sun news.com.au and The Australian

 A couple of days after the story had broke a Romani woman living in Bulgaria claimed the child was hers and that in 2007 she had left the daughter with the Romani family in Greece because she couldn't take care of her due to lack of money.
 Read the outcome here.
 DNA confirms mystery girl's parents

 "A proud moment for australian media too, championing the rights of minorities," quoted Adam Bruin

 An article from the Sydney Morning Herald on Romanies about dispelling the myths and stereotypes with comments from two Romani women, Yvonne Slee and Sarah Bedak, living in Australia.

-Read an article by Adam Bruin about Romanies in Australian history on the Events & Articles page
+Read another article by Adam Bruin about Romanies in Australian history on the Events & Articles page

 Yvonne Slee's Romani daughter Eve is doing a lesson in her school class called Unplugged, where the students have to choose an inventor, writer or a movie star among others and answer questions about the person.
 Eve chose a Romani author... her mum.
 Here are the answers to some questions she was asked.